About glandular fever

 Prevention of glandular fever

+Your child can go to school and other places and activities if they feel well enough.
 You don’t need to keep your child at home to control the spread of glandular fever.